Assessing the Most Vulnerable Subgroup to Type II Diabetes Associated with Statin Usage: Evidence from Electronic Health Record Data: Data description and model setup

-In the presence of high-dimensional covariates, finding an accurate point estimate and conducting inference on $\beta_{\max}$ can be a challenging task, due to the presence of the regularization and selection biases.
-Regularization bias occurs whenever penalization approaches are adopted to select a smaller working model to enhance the estimation efficiency of $\beta$ \citep{wang2018debiased, hong2018overfitting}.
-Selection bias occurs whenever we use a simple sample-analogue $\hat{\beta}_{\max}=\underset{j \in\{1, \ldots, p_1\} }{\max}\hat{\beta}_j $ to estimate the true maximum effect $\beta_{\max}$, because $\hat{\beta}_{\max}$ tends to overestimate $\beta_{\max}$.
-Such an overestimation phenomenon is well-recognized in post-hoc subgroup analyses \citep[see][for example]{zollner2007overcoming, cook2014lessons}.
-While several approaches have been proposed to address the regularization bias issue \citep{zhang2014confidence,li2020debiasing}, and provide valid inference on a single regression coefficient, these methods cannot account for the selection bias.
-As for the selection bias, existing methods are mostly made for low-dimensional data and are not directly applicable to observational data with high dimensional covariates in this case study \citep{bornkamp2017model,guo2020inference}.
-While \cite{guo2021sharp} proposes bootstrap-based approaches to simultaneously address the regularization and selection bias issues in high dimensional linear models, we broaden its validity by providing a bootstrap procedure that is asymptotically valid for high dimensional logistic regression estimators with rigorous statistical guarantees.
-To the best of our knowledge, debiasing procedures that simultaneously remove the regularization bias and selection bias in high dimensional non-linear models have been lacking.
-Technical discussions on these bias issues are deferred to the Supplementary Materials Section A, and we demonstrate the selection and regularization biases in estimating $\beta_{\max}$ within a simple simulated example.
+In the presence of high-dimensional covariates as described in Section \ref{Sec:data-description}, finding an accurate point estimate and conducting inference on $\beta_{\max}$ can be a challenging task, due to the presence of regularization and winner's curse biases.
+The regularization bias occurs whenever penalization approaches are adopted to select a smaller working model to enhance the estimation efficiency of $\beta$ in the presence of sparsity \citep{wang2018debiased, hong2018overfitting}.
+The winner's curse bias occurs whenever we use a simple sample-analogue $\hat{\beta}_{\max}=\underset{j \in\{1, \ldots, p_1\} }{\max}\hat{\beta}_j $ to estimate the true maximum effect $\beta_{\max}$.
+A sample average estimate for $\beta_{\max}$ overestimates the parameter because, even if $\hat{\beta}$ follows normal distribution centering at $\beta$, $\hat{\beta}_{\max}$ will follow a skewed-normal distribution and will not center at $\beta_{\max}$ \citep{nadarajah2008exact,guo2020inference}.
+Such an overestimation phenomenon is well-recognized in post-hoc subgroup analysis \citep[see][for example]{zollner2007overcoming, cook2014lessons}.
+While several approaches have been proposed to address the regularization bias issue \citep{zhang2014confidence,li2020debiasing}, and provide valid inference on a single regression coefficient, these methods cannot account for the winner's curse bias.
+As for the winner's curse bias, existing methods are mostly made for low-dimensional data and are not directly applicable to observational data with high dimensional covariates in this case study \citep{bornkamp2017model,guo2020inference}.
+While \cite{guo2021sharp} proposes bootstrap-based approaches to simultaneously address the regularization and winner's curse bias issues in high dimensional linear models, we broaden its validity by providing a bootstrap procedure that is asymptotically valid for high dimensional logistic regression estimators with rigorous statistical guarantees.
+To our knowledge, debiasing procedures that simultaneously remove the regularization bias and winner's curse bias in high dimensional non-linear models have been lacking.
+Technical discussions on these bias issues are deferred to the Supplementary Materials Section A, and we demonstrate the winner's curse bias and regularization bias in estimating $\beta_{\max}$ within a simple simulated example.